-It’s been a fascinating journey and one that at times stressed me out, gave me sleepless nights and tied me in knots.
+It’s been a fascinating journey full of pros and cons and one that at times stressed me out, gave me sleepless nights and tied me in knots.
 So now I want to tell you that it gets better.
 I want to tell you to chill!

 Homeschooling a 12 Year Old

-When they were tiny it was all about milestones, getting them to recognise letters and numbers, reading, addition, taking away.
+When they were tiny it was all about milestones, getting them to recognise letters and numbers, learning to read, addition, taking away.
 You could almost check things off a list.
 I tried to do it that way and got very stressed out when I sometimes couldn’t tick the box at the “correct” age.

 That’s when I went through my total unschooling phase.
 What happened?
 They watched Minecraft videos from dawn to dusk.
 That, to me, was no way to live so we went back to the books.
 Just a little, not much.